nzbasic/Quinzical/README.md

 Be sure to update this README file to provide an easy-to-follow set of instructions on how to run your program.

+Instructions on how to run the application:
+Option 1: Run the script file named playQuinzical.sh in bash Terminal.
+Option 2: Run the jar file on your terminal/IDE.
+Option 3: Import source files and all other files as a project in your IDE.

+1) To run the script file from terminal: chmod +x playQuinzical.sh
+  ./playQuinzical.sh

+2) To run the application in Eclipse/Other IDE -Install javaFx inside Eclipse, https://marketplace.eclipse.org/content/efxclipse -Import Quinzical.jar or src files into your IDE.
+(Note: The categories folder should be inside the same folder as src)

+NOTE:
+1)The categories folder must be placed in the same folder as where Quinzical.jar is placed (if you are to run the application via terminal)
+2)Make sure there isn't a folder named "attempt" in the folder which contains Quinzical.jar.
+3)Make sure that the festival command is available on your virturalbox with akl_nz_jdt_diphone installed.